 Short of sending them off to college, sending children to camp is perhaps one of the largest ‘leaps of faith’ a parent can make.
 This point was driven home to me not so long ago when I held our newborn daughter for the first time.
-I turned to my wife, Julie, and said, “You mean people send these off to camp?”
-When the time comes, I know we will want to send our children to a place we feel confident they will be safe and supported, and whose administration and staff share our values.
+I turned to my wife, Julie, and said, “You mean people send these off to camp?
+When the time comes, I know we will want to send our children to a place we feel confident they will be safe and supported, and whose administration and staff shares our values.”

 To that end, I thought it might be helpful to share a little more about the idea of summer camp, as well as Mishawaka’s goals and program.
 I am always happy to talk with you as you finalize your summer plans, or put you in touch with campers or parent in your area.
 I am also more than happy to refer you to another program that fits your needs if Camp Mishawaka is not a match.